AndrewGorton/DockerJenkinsWithGitData/README.md

 docker run -rm -p 8080:8080 -p 50000:50000 -volumes-from data-jenkins andrewgortonuk/dockerjenkinswithgit
 ```

-Warning: If you delete the data-jenkins container (eg via docker rm data-jerkins), then you'll lose your data!
+Warning: If you delete the data-jenkins container (eg via docker rm data-jenkins), then you'll lose your data!

 Use something like:-